-The Board of Trustees is committed to maintaining an educational environment that is free from harassment.
-The Board prohibits sexual harassment of students by other students, employees or other persons, at school or at school-sponsored or school-related activities.
-The Board also prohibits retaliatory behavior or action against persons who complain, testify, assist or otherwise participate in the complaint process established pursuant to this policy and the administrative regulation.
+The Governing Board is committed to maintaining a safe school environment that is free from harassment and discrimination.
+The Board prohibits, at school or at school-sponsored or school-related activities, sexual harassment targeted at any student by anyone.
+The Board also prohibits retaliatory behavior or action against any person who reports, files a complaint or testifies about, or otherwise supports a complainant in alleging sexual harassment.